 Weekend after weekend of him saying “It’s all about your pleasure baby,” and me walking away confused and crying, it didn’t take long for me to end that toxic relationship.
 In every relationship I take away a golden nugget of wisdom and after I met him, I learned about forgiveness, boundaries and compassion.

 The second guy I wasn’t quite as sweet and understanding.
 By the time I met him, well… I was feeling a bit feisty and independent.
-He became contemptuous when he didn’t let him tell me what do, and I went into survival mode.
+He became contemptuous when I didn’t let him tell me what do, and I went into survival mode.

 I became even more independent after that one because I was so hurt from the way we I felt around him, and the way I let him treat me.
 Do you see I said, “I allowed him to treat me poorly,” but not for long.